talshva/IOT-Final-Project/README.md

 # ESP32-CAM and RFID-Based Attendance System with Door Access Control

-This guide provides a step-by-step approach to building an advanced attendance system that leverages both ESP32-CAM for facial recognition and an RFID module for tag detection.
-When an individual is recognized or an RFID tag is validated, a green LED lights up and a servo motor operates to simulate door opening, granting access.
-The system also logs attendance in a CSV file and uploads images of recognized faces to Google Drive.
-Utilizing MQTT for communication, the Raspberry Pi Pico W displays the authenticated person's name or RFID tag ID on an I2C LCD and controls the access mechanism.
+This project integrates ESP32-CAM and RFID technology to create a versatile attendance system and access control solution.
+The system employs the ESP32-CAM for facial recognition and an RFID reader connected to a Raspberry Pi Pico W for tag scanning.
+Upon successful identification or tag validation, the Raspberry Pi Pico W activates a servo motor to simulate door opening and displays the user's name on an I2C LCD.
+Attendance records are maintained in a CSV file, and images of recognized individuals are uploaded to Google Drive for record-keeping.
+Communication between the main PC and the Raspberry Pi Pico W is facilitated through MQTT, exclusively used for transmitting recognition results and control commands for the access mechanism.

 ## Prerequisites